-Not only can you set up a folding table, or two, to give yourself more space to cook...but you can keep the heat out of your RV on a hot day by cooking outside.
+Not only can you set up a folding table, or two, to give yourself more space to cook…but you can keep the heat out of your RV on a hot day by cooking outdoors.

 Related Post: 34 RV Must Haves That We Cannot Live Without

 Honestly, there just isn’t room for 2 adults cooking in a tiny RV kitchen.
 If you really both want to cook together, send one outside to fire up the grill while the other is at the kitchen counter.

 Our cast iron skillet is used DAILY in our RV.
-It not only holds heat consistently, but also lasts and doesn't peel like our old non-stick skillet did.
+It not only holds heat consistently but also lasts and doesn’t peel as our old non-stick skillet did.
 Oh, and ours fits in our oven perfectly for storage!
 This is the one we have.

-Now, if you LOVE cooking and want to be a gourmet chef...then go for it!
-But you really don't need to go overboard in a small camper kitchen.
-A few easy meal ideas could be tacos with fresh herbs, stir fry chicken sausage and veggies, rice and beans, and eggs and bacon.
+Now, if you LOVE cooking and want to be a gourmet chef…then go for it!
+But you really don’t need to go overboard preparing meals in a small camper kitchen.
+A few easy delicious easy RV meal ideas could be tacos with fresh herbs, stir fry chicken sausage and veggies, rice and beans, and eggs and bacon.

 If you want a few inspirations for motorhome cooking, check out some of the camping meal ideas below that our family has made recently.